Updated: January 5, 2021

 Status: Ongoing Case

-On January 20, 2017, Labaton Sucharow was appointed lead counsel for lead plaintiffs in a securities class action against The Allstate Corporation (Allstate).
-The lead plaintiffs allege that Allstate misled investors about the frequency or number of claims filed against Allstate brand auto insurance, the company’s most popular and profitable line of insurance.
+On January 20, 2017, Labaton Sucharow was appointed lead counsel in a securities class action against The Allstate Corporation (Allstate).

-The action alleges that during the third quarter of 2014, Allstate experienced a pronounced uptick in the number of claims filed against its Allstate brand auto insurance (claims frequency), which was the result of Allstate loosening its underwriting standards in an effort to grow the size of its insurance business.
-Allstate misled investor by first failing to disclose the uptick in claims frequency.
-Then, later in the class period, after Allstate acknowledged the increase in claims frequency, it misled investors by attributing the increase not to its loosened underwriting standards, but to external factors, such as severe weather and the number of miles driven.
-After four consecutive quarters of increased claims frequency and in announcing its second quarter 2015 results, on August 3, 2015, Allstate finally admitted that its push for new business was a factor in the increase in claims frequency.
-On this news, the company’s stock price fell more than 10 percent, wiping out billions of dollars in the stock’s value.
+The Lead Plaintiffs allege that, in 2014, Allstate experienced a significant increase in the number of claims filed against its Allstate brand auto insurance (claims frequency), which resulted from Allstate loosening its underwriting standards to grow the size of its insurance business.
+Defendants misled investors by first failing to disclose the claims frequency increase.
+Then, after Allstate acknowledged the increase, Defendants misled investors by attributing the increase to external factors, such as severe weather and the number of miles driven by Allstate’s auto insurance customers, rather than Allstate’s growth strategy.
+In August 2015, Allstate finally admitted that its push for new business was a factor in the increase in claims frequency.
+On this news, Allstate’s stock price fell more than 10 percent, wiping out billions of dollars in its value.

 The case is In re The Allstate Corporation Securities Litigation, No. 16-cv-10510 (N.D.
 Ill.).
-Labaton Sucharow represents Carpenters Pension Trust Fund for Northern California, and Carpenters Annuity Trust Fund for Northern California.
-In addition to Allstate, the defendants include CEO Thomas J. Wilson, and President Matthew E. Winter.
+Labaton Sucharow represents Carpenters Pension Trust Fund for Northern California, Carpenters Annuity Trust Fund for Northern California, and the City of Providence Employee Retirement System.
+In addition to Allstate, the defendants include CEO Thomas J. Wilson and former President Matthew E. Winter.